CARV-ICS-FORTH/frisbee/hack/api-docs/README.md

 From the root of the `osm` repository, use the `gen-crd-api-reference-docs` binary to generate custom API reference documentation based on the Go API definititions present within the `osm` repository.

-For example, to generate API reference docs for the `TestPlan` custom API defined in `/api/v1alpha1/`:
+For example, to generate API reference docs for the `Scenario` custom API defined in `/api/v1alpha1/`:
 ```bash
 <path to api doc generator repo>/gen-crd-api-reference-docs -config `pwd`/docs/api_reference/config.json    \
 -api-dir  "github.com/carv-ics-forth/frisbee/api/v1alpha1"              \